samliu21/chess-ai/README.md

 For more information, look at the `data_cleaning` folder.

 ## Failed Attempt
-The initial approach was to use machine learning to create a board evaluation neural network.
-Combined with a minimax algorithm with alpha-beta pruning, the hope was that this algorithm would create a strong chess AI.
+Initially, I tried to create a board evaluation neural network to pair with a minimax algorithm.
 There were two issues with this approach:

 1. The evaluation network didn't perform to my expectations.
 It could detect material imbalances but couldn't detect simple checkmates.

-2. Due to the large action space of chess, minimax is very slow, even when optimzied with alpha-beta pruning.
+2. Due to the large action space in chess, the minimax algorithm is very slow, even when optimzied with alpha-beta pruning.

 Together, these factors prompted me to scrap this initial idea and try another.